International Student FAQ

-Students must complete 32 credits for the master’s degree, with the exception of the Master of Science in Biomedical Engineering and the Master of Science in Global Manufacturing, which require 36 credits.
+Students must complete 32 credits for the master’s degree, with the exception of the Master of Science in Biomedical Engineering which requires 36 credits.

-How long will it take to graduate from ENG for a MENG/MS student?
+How long will it take to complete my master’s program?

-Students not completing a thesis can finish the program in two academic semesters (1 year) with full-time study, however, some students, including those completing a thesis, may take 3-4 semesters (1.5 – 2 years) to complete.
+Students not completing a thesis can finish the program in as little as two academic semesters (1 year) with full-time study, however, some students, including those completing a thesis, may take 3-4 semesters (1.5 – 2 years) to complete.

 How do I choose my classes?

-Students have a variety of course options available to them and make their selections based on their area of interest.
-Students will be contacted by their department regarding course selection and will be assigned an academic advisor who can provide advice and guidance depending on the students’ area of interest and career goals.
+Students have a variety of course options available to them and make their selections based on their area of interest and career goals.
+Students will be contacted by their department regarding course selection and will be assigned an academic advisor who can provide advice and guidance.

 I was asked to choose my track interest when I was applying for ENG.
 Am I allowed to change my interest after I get accepted?